Posted in Recipes on 25.01.2019

 This easy raspberry jam recipe is SUPER easy – using just 4 ingredients and taking just 15 minutes to make.

-The blackberries, lemon zest and juice and syrup all go in a saucepan to be bubbled for 10 minutes.
+The raspberries, lemon zest and juice and syrup all go in a saucepan to be bubbled for 10 minutes.
 Then add the chia seeds and bubble for a further 5 minutes.
 And that’s it!

 The vegan frosting is also super simple and basically the same as normal frosting – just using a vegan butter substitute.
 What you use is up to you, though for frosting for vegan cake I’d suggest a block type margarine rather than the spreadable kind as they hold up much better when piping and at room temperature.
 I used a spreadable margarine to frost these Strawberry Muffins and these Halloween Chocolate Cupcakes and while they both tasted great, towards the end of piping it was starting to get too warm to hold its shape!